SOE Debt Target Shows China Still Serious About Deleveraging

 While the guidelines do not provide details on how the target will be enforced, it sets a clear goalpost for deleveraging.
 The guidelines also noted that mechanisms for supervising and controlling debt growth need to be improved, and clearer boundaries between government and corporate debt need to be set.

 Analysts have long identified the high levels of debt in China’s state sector as one of the main threats to China’s economic stability.
-SOEs had debts of 997 billion yuan ($145.6 billion) in December, compared with total assets of 151.7 billion yuan, giving the sector a debt ratio of around 65.7%, according to the Ministry of Finance.
+SOEs had debts of 99.7 trillion yuan ($14.56 trillion) in December, compared with total assets of 151.7 trillion yuan, giving the sector a debt ratio of around 65.7%, according to the Ministry of Finance.

 If the SOEs hit the target, they would effectively match the amount of debt reduction that China’s industrial-focused SOEs have achieved over the last two years, according to consultancy CEBM Group, a subsidiary of Caixin Insight Group.